superbrothers/kubernetes-docs/kubectl_version.md

       --client          If true, shows client version only (no server required).
   -h, --help            help for version
   -o, --output string   One of 'yaml' or 'json'.
-      --short           If true, print just the version number.
 ```

 ### Options inherited from parent commands